taiseiak/love2d-starter/README.md

 This has small enough code that it can be used for gamejams.

-Base d on the great work at [simplifylabs/love-packager: CLI to package your LÖVE projects](https://github.com/simplifylabs/love-packager).
+Based on the great work at [simplifylabs/love-packager: CLI to package your LÖVE projects](https://github.com/simplifylabs/love-packager).

 ## Requirements